stefangabos/zebrajs/Readme.md

 I use this to fuel my (small) pet projects where jQuery is overkill and plain JavaScript is too verbose.
 Also, more often than not, I just need very little from jQuery, and hence the modular approach.

 Keep in mind that this library is currently in its infancy so adjust your expectations accordingly.

-## Installing

-Download the [full library](https://github.com/stefangabos/zebrajs/archive/master.zip) from GitHub (and use either `dist/zebra.min.js` or `/dist/zebra.src.js`), or go on and [get your customized version](https://stefangabos.github.io/zebrajs/download/).

 ## Contributing